Scientific Program

 Session Objectives:

-• Understand how synthetic biology and gene editing are being used to design next-generation cellular and antibody-based therapies.
+• 1.
+From Discovery to Impact: Understand how synthetic biology and gene editing are being used to design next-generation cellular and antibody-based therapies.

-• Explore innovative gene-editing strategies to rewire CAR T cells for improved specificity, function, and tumour-restricted activity.
+• 2.
+Building for Translation: Explore innovative gene-editing strategies to rewire CAR T cells for improved specificity, function, and tumour-restricted activity.

-• Evaluate emerging in vivo gene-editing approaches, including rapid, patient-specific therapies for rare genetic disorders, and their implications for future clinical translation.
+• 3.
+Lessons from the Field: Evaluate emerging in vivo gene-editing approaches, including rapid, patient-specific therapies for rare genetic disorders, and their implications for future clinical translation.

 Session Speakers